Find below clear, honest and transparent advice on our pricing structure

 A clinical assessment for suitability of Minor Surgery

 We want to provide you with a proper clinical assessment and also ensure you are advised about your condition and the options for the treatment.
 Therefore our assessment is always with a doctor, not a nurse or assistant, and usually with the surgeon treating you.
 The definition of a returning customer is one that had surgery or a self-pay vasectomy with us, before.

 Price of assessment £60 / Free

 The cost for a clinical assessment is £60.
 We deduct the price of the assessment from the price of the final procedure if the procedure is booked and paid for within 4 weeks of the assessment (the actual date of the procedure can be in the future).
 Returning patients get one free assessment and still get the £60 discount, essentially saving every time they return for more surgery.
 However, the discount does not apply for returning Xanthelasma treatments within 3 months from the first treatment as they are already discounted by 50%.
-Also, if an appointment is not attended the next consultation is charged.

 Please watch the video below prior to your assessment to be well prepared when you attend.
 Also ensure you complete and understand fully the application and pre-consent form and following the appointment read the pre-surgical preparation form we will send to you.

 If we cannot go ahead we will explain why and if possible signpost you to another service.
 We will provide a short email for the colleague receiving the referral.
 The email will go to you.